CS157A-Team-5/CS157A-Team-5/README.md

 The database needs to store data of the owners of the pets

 ### Park
-There is likely parks in which owners take their pet so the database needs to stare that information
+There are likely parks in which owners take their pet so the database needs to stare that information

 ### Treat
 Pets have treats they enjoy so we want our database to store the data on the treats that each pet enjoys